At Kidpower, we teach children and adults alike to “Stay safe in your imagination!”

 Feeling overwhelmed about all the bad things that might happen saps our energy, diminishes our joy in life, and makes it harder to take effective action.
 Worry does not make us, or our loved ones, any safer – it just makes us miserable.
 Constant anxiety also can create toxic stress that lowers our resistance to disease – and is likely to increase the anxiety of the children in our lives as well.

 So, how do we stay safe in our imaginations?
-Here are 3 strategies that can help during the current fears about a viral pandemic – and during other intense times as well.
+Here are 3 strategies that can help during the pandemic – and during other intense times as well.
 Note: the following is a summary of the 3 strategies, with an expanded explanation, details, and steps you can take for each one in the sections below.
 Click the titles to go directly to each section or scroll down.

 1) Do Prepare — Don’t Panic!

 When our minds are triggered it’s very hard to think clearly or to make wise choices for ourselves and others – there are many strategies we use to calm our minds, evaluate options, and protect ourselves and others from becoming overwhelmed.